phoe/articles/2022-xx-xx-static-let/static-let.md

 This approach is possible because of the magic of the special operator `LOAD-TIME-VALUE`.
 It's hard to explain its functioning in terms of other Common Lisp operators, which is also the reason why it is a special operator.

 This operator *delays* the evaluation of some form until load-time.
-Only after load-time happens that form is evaluated, and then the whole `LOAD-TIME-VALUE` form is magically substituted with a reference to the object returned in the evaluation.
+Once load-time happens (not any earlier, not any later), that form is evaluated, and then the whole `LOAD-TIME-VALUE` form is magically substituted with a reference to the object returned in the evaluation.

 This way, once the piece of Lisp code in question is loaded, `LOAD-TIME-VALUE` disappears - and with it does the call to `CONS`.
 Instead, we get an already-created literal cons object, which is *additionally* free for us to modify - unlike e.g. a quoted cons literal like `'(0 .
 NIL)`.
 (This is because we did not supply the second argument to `LOAD-TIME-VALUE`, which creates constant data.)